Using RegistryCI on your own package registry

 You will first need to copy the .ci folder in the root of the General registry to the root of your own registry.
 This folder contains some resources required for the RegistryCI package to work and update itself.
 If you do not need AutoMerge support, there is no need to copy the stopwatch.jl file in the .ci folder.

-Next, you will need to copy the ci.yml and update_manifest.yml workflow files.
+Next, you will need to copy the registry-consistency-ci.yml and update_manifest.yml workflow files.

 - run: julia --project=.ci/ --color=yes -e 'import RegistryCI; RegistryCI.test()'